McDegens-DAO/mcburn-js/README.md

 # mcburn-js

 A javascript example calling the mcburn cNFT burner program.

+ATTN!

 This repo is derived from working code however this repo itself has not been tested.

-ATTN - this is not ready yet!

 You can find the OSS Rust repo here: https://github.com/honeygrahams2/mcburn